 6. Know about ‘personalised’ medicine

-For decades lung cancer has been classified as either NSCLC or small-cell lung cancer.
-Modern therapies have now evolved around genomic changes in the tumour and available palliative treatments, particularly immunotherapies, will depend on the molecular sub-type of the cancer.
+For decades, lung cancer has been classified as either NSCLC or small-cell lung cancer.
+Modern therapies have now evolved around genomic changes in the tumour and available palliative treatments, particularly immunotherapies, will depend on the molecular subtype of the cancer.
 Most patients will face the potential disappointment that they do not fit the strict evidence-based selection criteria used by NICE and the Cancer Drugs Fund to access newer drug treatments.
-For example, only around 5% of patients with NSCLC have a cancer with an anaplastic lymphoma kinase mutation and are therefore eligible for treatment with the new drug crizotinib, which may extend life by an average of 3 months.10,11 NICE now recognises that NSCLC may be categorised and treated according to different molecular subtypes: PD-L1 high or low, ALK positive, ROS-1 and EGFR-TK positive.12 The numbers of patients in each of these subsets may be small.
+For example, only around 5% of patients with NSCLC have a cancer with an anaplastic lymphoma kinase mutation and are therefore eligible for treatment with the new drug crizotinib, which may extend life by an average of 3 months.10,11 NICE now recognises that NSCLC may be categorised and treated according to different molecular subtypes: PD-L1 high or low; ALK positive; ROS-1 positive; and EGFR-TK positive.12 The numbers of patients in each of these subsets may be small.